 Border interrogations and digital searches of journalists are about more than just gathering information.
 They signal: we can find out what you’re working on, who you’re talking to, what information you have.
 The Committee to Protect Journalists (CPJ) has said that a ”fundamental [legal] change is necessary to protect the First and Fourth Amendments at the border, and for no group is this more urgent than the press.”

 What can journalists do to protect themselves at the border?
 The CPJ’s surveillance self-defense tips include backing up information to an external hard drive or the cloud; deleting cloud or messaging apps before traveling; using passcodes and pins, rather than biometric unlocking, under which access could be gained by force; clarifying with border guards whether they are asking you to do something or if it is an order; documenting the names and departments of the people who search you; and remaining polite and respectful of officials.
 Unless the law changes, it’s all anyone can do.

-This article was updated to clarify that Seth Harp is a reporter and contributing editor, not a reporter and editor, at Rolling Stone.Jem Bartholomew is a Reporting Fellow at the Tow Center for Digital Journalism.
-Jem’s work has been featured in the Wall Street Journal, The Guardian, The Economist, Time, New York magazine, and others.
-In 2019, he was named Best Newcomer in the State Street press awards.
+This article was updated to clarify that Seth Harp is a reporter and contributing editor, not a reporter and editor, at Rolling Stone.Jem Bartholomew is a freelance reporter.
+He was previously a Reporting Fellow at the Tow Center for Digital Journalism.
+Jem’s writing has been featured in the Wall Street Journal, The Guardian, The Economist, Time, New York magazine, and others.